333dassi/FileReport/README.md

 # FileReport
  A home test for HADASIM
-the input: the given file : dickens (attached) the output:
+The input: the given file : dickens (attached)
+The output:

 The report: